Miyunecadz/Miyunecadz/README.md

 PS: I still be updating my information and maybe soon, I'll be uploading my portfolio.
 See you next time 👋

+-- Also, if you're wondering why some repositories aren't finished, it's because they've been decommissioned due to client cancellation.
+Maybe I'll delete those repositories shortly or keep them.